cwwang1979/Down-Syndrome-Net/README.md

 ## Associated Publications
 If you use this work or any part of this repository in your research, please cite the following paper: https://github.com/cwwang1979/Down-Syndrome-Net
-- (Under submission) Wang et al. (2025) Deep learning for early Down syndrome screening on first-trimester ultrasound images
+- (Under submission) Wang et al. (2025) Deep learning for early Down syndrome screening on first-trimester ultrasound images.
+IEEE
 ## Setup

 #### Requirements